All Episodes

 We are getting worse and worse and worse.

-Yeah, we're just quality of life is just really improving.
+Yeah, we're just, quality of life is just really improving.

 Really improving.

-Alright, enough France.
+All right, enough France.

-I'm gonna get heated up.
+I'm going to get heated up.

-And this isn't supposed to be a heated-up show.
+And this isn't supposed to be a heated up show.

-Ten times innocent people were murdered for mistaken identity.
+10 times innocent people were murdered for mistaken identity.

-So Vigilantes often believe they are righteous individuals who take justice into their own hands to punish criminals that law enforcement either cannot or will not address.
+Vigilantes often believe they are righteous individuals who take justice into their own hands to punish criminals that law enforcement either cannot or will not address.

 In their perspective, they are the heroes, taking action and defending the vulnerable when no one else dares to.

-However, the issue arises when justice is administered without due process, as it can quickly devolve into mere violence directed at anyone who appears suspicious.
+However, the issue arises when justice is administered without due process as it can quickly devolve into mere violence directed at anyone who appears suspicious.

 This is when innocent individuals can suffer tragic consequences.

-Yet they still bore the brunt of others' crimes.
+Yet, they still bore the brunt of others' crimes.

-Whew, man, people run on emotions so much that's like anyone can say anything about anybody, like an accusation, something they did that, you know, is against society, against morality, against ethics.
+And ladies and gentlemen, we know this prison system, man, people run on emotions so much that it's like anyone can say anything about anybody, like an accusation, something they did that, you know, is against society, against morality, against ethics.

-And they'll just oh.
+And they'll just, oh.

-Oh, he's he's a rapist.
+Oh, he's a rapist.

 Oh.